fingerskier/manthra/README.md

 # Manthra

+If, for some reason your life functions ceased, my most precious one, I would collapse, I would draw the shades and I would live in the dark.
+I would never get out of my slar pad or clean myself.
+My fluids would coagulate, my cone would shrivel, and I would die, miserable and lonely.
+The stench would be great.
+  Baldar Conehead

 Of every 100 men who go to war
 10 shouldn't even be there,
 80 are targets,
 9 do most of the fighting,
 and 1 is a warrior.
+  David Goggins

 People change when